Adjusting to puppyhood again

 - Socialize, socialize, socialize!
 Take your puppy somewhere new every day and ask strangers to feed him treats.
 Refer to "Before and After Getting Your Puppy" by Ian Dunbar for tips on throwing “puppy parties” and more socialization ideas.

 - Avoid comparison.
 Keep in mind that you had many years to train your previous dog.
 Give yourself and your puppy a break!

 - Supervise or confine.
-Get ready to spend what feels like every waking hour watching your puppy and taking her out to pee, every hour.
-When you can’t directly supervise her, she will be in her kennel.
+When you can’t supervise your puppy directly, keep her in her kennel.
 Leaving her loose and unattended will result in accidents and will slow the housetraining process.
-By twelve weeks of age, most puppies can hold it during the night (when their metabolism slows) but will still need to go out every hour during the day.
-This is hard to cope with after years of living with a thoroughly-housetrained dog, but it must be done.
-Remind yourself that old Sparky was once a puppy himself!
+By 12 weeks old, most puppies can hold it during the night but will still need to go out every hour during the day.

 This material is copyright of Animal Humane Society and can only be used with written permission.